Gather data of several countries in a list. Particularly useful for GVAR-based setups (Compute "GVARFactors")

 Value

-List containing the risk factor set.
-This list is particularly useful for the estimation of the GVAR-based models.
+List containing the risk factor set for all countries and global factors.
+Particularly useful for GVAR-based models.

 Examples